About America’s Cup Sailing Charters in San Diego

 The U.S. Navy’s largest base on the West Coast consisting of over 50 ships is right here on San Diego Bay.
 Active aircraft carriers, guided missile cruisers, destroyers, and high speed experimental military craft actively cutting through the water are a sight to see, especially while zipping along on an America’s Cup yacht!

 From sea lions sunning themselves on buoys and dolphins chasing fish to the striking landscapes of Point Loma and downtown San Diego, you will see the sights as few people do…aboard a sleek, scientifically engineered authentic America’s Cup competition yacht!

 IL Moro di Venezia ITA-16 is an Italian America’s Cup veteran also from the 1992 event in San Diego.
-IL Moro is available for racing events versus Stars & Strpes and is well matched as they were built under the same IACC rules.
-As a foreign built vessel IL Moro is limited to a maximum of 12 guests, however she can be used for more adventurous activities such as flying the spinnaker.
+IL Moro is available for racing events versus America's Cup and is well matched as they were built under the same IACC rules.
+As a foreign built vessel IL Moro is limited to a maximum of 12 guests, however she can be used for more adventurous activities.
 ITA-16 also placed fourth in the IACC World Championship in 1994.